LeadSpend/jquery-validate-leadspend/README.md

 By default, jQuery Validate is set to re-validate a field each time a keystroke is detected in that field.
-Using this methodology for LeadSpend validation doesn't make sense because it will make calls to the API before the email address has been completely typed.
+Using this methodology for LeadSpend validation doesn't make sense because calls will be made to the API before the email address has been completely typed.
 To prevent this from happening, we must customize the default onkeyup action.
 For an example of this, see [demo/js/leadspend.demo.js](https://github.com/LeadSpend/jquery-validate-leadspend/blob/master/demo/js/leadspend.demo.js#L10-15)